-Many people who start working out to get TO THE TRAINING by passing fitness tests tend to do a series of random workouts or perhaps the same workout over and over – even on back-to-back days.
+Many people who start working out to get to the training by passing fitness tests tend to do a series of random workouts or perhaps the same workout over and over -- even on consecutive days.
 You may find intermittent workouts that lack specifics to your future fitness test not that helpful if you are pushing your limits to max the test or barely pass.

-Here is The Classic Week of PT Training:
+Here is the classic week of PT training:

-Day 4 – (Thursday): Run/ Sprint Intervals – Warmup with easy cardio options for 5-10 minutes, then start adding sprints, hill runs, and other full speed intervals to push your perceived limits.
-Tabata intervals (20 sec sprint/10 sec easy for 5 minute sets), 1 min fast/ 1 min easy, 400m sprint/ 100m walk for 20-30 minutes is a good way to push your heart, lungs, and legs.
+Day 4 (Thursday): Run/sprint intervals -- Warm up with easy cardio options for 5-10 minutes, then start adding sprints, hill runs and other full-speed intervals to push your perceived limits.
+Tabata intervals (20-second sprint/10 seconds easy for five-minute sets), one minute fast/one minute easy, 400-meter sprint/100-meter walk for 20-30 minutes is a good way to push your heart, lungs and legs.

-Day 5 – (Friday or Saturday): – Max Rep Set Workouts – These are by far the toughest and are more designed for advanced level to push exceeding the competitive standards.
-Depending on how you feel after Day 1 and Day 3 workouts, you may want another day of recovery prior to the Max Rep Set Workout.
-Many who are stuck at 15 pullups, 80 pushups /80 situps and are striving for 20+/100+/100+ can see big gains with this routine once a week.*
+Day 5 (Friday or Saturday): Max Rep Set Workouts -- These are by far the toughest and are more designed to push exceeding the competitive standards.
+Depending on how you feel after Day 1 and Day 3, you may want another day of recovery before the max-rep set workout.
+Many who are stuck at 15 pull-ups/80 push-ups/80 sit-ups and are striving for 20+/100+/100+ can see big gains with this routine once a week.*

-Day 6 – (Friday or Saturday): – Cardio or Recovery Day – Today can be steady cardio (run, swim, ruck or other) and goal pace running workout or take a recovery day and do some non-impact recovery options.
-You can place this day as Day 5 if you feel you need another day to recover for max rep efforts testing the following day.
+Day 6 (Friday or Saturday): Cardio or Recovery Day -- Today can be steady cardio (run, swim, ruck or other) and a goal pace running workout or take a recovery day and do some non-impact recovery options.
+You can place this day as Day 5 if you feel you need another day to recover for max-rep efforts testing the following day.

 This is how we arrange several different workout programs and recovery ideas into a week to best help people pursue their next level on PT tests.
-Whether it is your first time passing a fitness test or acing it to compete for Special Ops programs, this scalable week can help you grow in PT scores to reach any goal you have.
+Whether it is your first time passing a fitness test or acing it to compete for special ops programs, this scalable week can help you grow in PT scores to reach any goal you have.

-Notice there are no daily pushups, pull-ups, sit-ups or doing weights one day and followed by the same muscle group with calisthenics the next.
-When doing this type of calisthenics volume, you need a day off to rest that muscle groups BUT you still need to train on something else the days in between.
+Notice there are no daily push-ups, pull-ups, sit-ups or doing weights one day, followed by the same muscle group with calisthenics the next.
+When doing this type of calisthenics volume, you need a day off to rest that muscle group, but you still need to train on something else the days in between.